scrthq/lalaland.photos/no-sidebar.md

 title: No Sidebar
 body_class: no-sidebar
 headline: And finally there's **No Sidebar**
-description: Where that in the center faces the nameless horrors alone.
+description: Where that in the center faces the nameless horrors alone -- _AND_ edited!
 featured_image: /images/pic04.jpg
 ---
 ### Dolore Amet Consequat